Davina McCall (2000-10)

 The winners of the seventh to ninth, and the eleventh and fourteenth series all pocketed £100,000, with 3rd place series eight contestant Liam McGough also winning £100,000 as part of a mid-series twist.
 Big Brother 10 also saw a jackpot of £100,000, however after most of the housemates broke out of the house into the camera runs in the second to last week, the prize fund was reduced to zero.
 Over their remaining time in the house, Big Brother offered housemates the chance to restore the prize fund by completing various tasks.
 The housemates were successful in several of these tasks, resulting in a prize of £71,320 for the winner.

 The winner of Big Brother 12, the first series to be broadcast on Channel 5, received a prize of £50,000.
 The other £50,000 from the prize fund was divided - unequally - between the five finalists, with the housemates having to decide who got what, or else lose it all.
 We wonder where they got that idea from?
 The winner of Big Brother 13 also received £50,000, after, in a mid-series twist, the other £50,000 from the prize fund was taken by contestant Conor McIntyre on condition that he leave the house with immediate effect.
-Big Brother 14 and 15 both offered £100,000 prizes, while Big Brother 16, the first civilian series under Viacom's ownership of Channel 5, offered a prize of £150,000.
+Big Brother 14 and 15 both offered £100,000 prizes.
+Big Brother 16, the first civilian series under Viacom's ownership of Channel 5, initially offered a prize of £150,000.
 However this was repeatedly altered during Cash Bomb week, resulting in a final prize of £116,100.

 Prior to the start of the 11th series, E4 broadcast a special programme, Big Brother's Big Awards, narrated by Davina McCall.
 Voted for in part by the public, the programme dished out honours to the previous ten main series, and their housemates.
 The winners were as follows -